-Passive MASW profiles were acquired during one night of data collection near the Irsik & Doll grain elevator in Hutchinson, Kansas, on May 28, 2015.
-Two lines and a 2-D grid of receivers were positioned over wells 2A and 4B.
+Passive MASW profiles were acquired near the Irsik & Doll grain elevator, along William Street, and south of the BNSF Railroad in Hutchinson, Kansas, in 2015.
+In total, five lines and a 2-D grid of receivers were positioned over wells 2A, 4A, 4B, 6B, 7A, 7B, 52, 53, 59, and 60.
 Continuous sampling was utilized to record and allow for evaluation of all available sources of passive source energy, ensuring optimal source orientation and surface wave characteristics for each line.
-Surface waves with frequencies as low as 4 hertz (Hz) were recorded with an average depth of investigation 65 meters (m), and in some places exceeding 80 m, successfully sampling deep beneath the bedrock surface at a depth of around 20 m.
+Surface waves with frequencies as low as 4 hertz (Hz) were recorded with an average depth of investigation 55 meters (m), and in some places exceeding 80 m, successfully sampling deep beneath the bedrock surface at a depth of around 20 m.

-With shear-wave velocity being a function of shear modulus and density, and the shear modulus is the ratio of stress over strain, it is possible to estimate relative stress of overburden rocks (shear modulus) by shear velocity values.
+With shear-wave velocity being a function of shear modulus and density, and shear modulus the ratio of stress over strain, it is possible to estimate relative stress of overburden rocks (shear modulus) by shear velocity values.
 Local increases in shear velocity without changes in lithology can be equated to increased stress associated with overburden roof load over dissolution jugs.
 Relative shear velocity lows may be associated with collapse features whose vertical movement has been arrested by bulking, reduced stress to within roof rock strength, or changes in strength due to geologic features related to natural variation in deposition or erosion.